 However, I think this time period is a good time to some real introspection.
 Times change.
 What was important to you 5 years ago may not be as important now.
 Also, what was “normal” back when you signed your contract might not be the norm anymore.

-For example, let’s say doing q4 call was normal in your specialty, but now it has changed to q6, or perhaps you have hospitalists or nocturnalists or some kind of night coverage that has become more common.
+For example, let’s say doing q4 call was normal in your specialty, but that a q6 is more common, or perhaps you have hospitalists or nocturnalists or some kind of night coverage that has become more common.
 Of course, change can go the other way too.

 I guess what I’m saying is that if you really dislike your job, I really think you you owe it to yourself (and your love ones) to try to find something better.
 After going on some interviews and looking into other options you may decide that your job is still the best option for you.
 While nothing will change, I think your outlook on your job will be more positive.
 However, if you look and find out that your job really is as bad as you thought, then perhaps it’s time to move on, or try to get your job to make changes to keep you.